 15. You’ll Be Introduced To Experiences Only Locals Know About

 I’ll be honest: Traveling alone can get lonely, and figuring out what to do can get overwhelming.
 When you house sit, your homeowner might be able to steer you toward places or events that are geared toward your interests.
 One homeowner in Berlin, knowing of my interest in helping and writing about refugees, steered me toward a refugee intake center at the height of the Syrian refugee crisis.
 I volunteered for a day and wrote about my experience.
 I would never have found this on my own, as all the local news was in German.

 16. And If You Are House Sitting For A Dog…

 …You might even enjoy an extra layer of protection from a watchdog!

 Note: I don’t get paid money for house sitting.
 I do it as a quid pro quo where my accommodation costs are covered in exchange for pet and home care.
 If I were paid, I would need a work visa (rather than a tourist visa) for entering many countries.
 Work visas are generally tougher to secure and sometimes cost more money.

 To learn more about house sitting and how to get started by avoiding common pitfalls, check out my book How to Become a Housesitter: Insider Tips from the HouseSit Diva, available as a softcover, Kindle, or ebook.

 There are 50 sites that you can join to find homeowners who are searching for house sitters.
-The largest, most expensive, and most competitive is Trusted Housesitters.
-Smaller sites like HouseSit Match and Nomador offer more personalized service.
+Sites like HouseSit Match and Nomador offer a more personalized service than some of the bigger brands.
 Then, there are country- or lifestyle-specific sites like HouseSit Mexico or Kindred Spirits House (for vegans and vegetarians).
 To help figure out which site to join, check out HouseSit Search, input your search criteria, and peruse the offerings from several of the top house sitting sites.
 It’s free to use!